build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

     5.0.2.1.5353 > 224.0.0.251.5353: [bad udp cksum 0xe83d -> 0x56f4!]
 0*- [0q] 1/0/0 host-h.local.
 (Cache flush) [2m] A 4.0.0.108 (40)
 ```

 Would'ja look at that!
-We're seeing the same query for `host-h.local` (`(QM)? host-h.local.`) and the same name resolution (`host-h.local.
+We're seeing the same query for `host-h.local` (`(QM)? host-h.local.`) and the same name resolution response (`host-h.local.
 (Cache flush) [2m] A 4.0.0.108`) that we saw when we were examining packets earlier.
 Why is that?

 We don't have a central location for discovering a name's IP address.
-We don't even have anywhere to start.
-Avahi's solution to this was to send a request to every machine that's connected, and the machine that's responsible for the name will respond with it's IP address.
-That response will then be populated back across all the connected machines.
+Avahi's solution to this is to send a request to every machine on every network (called "flooding"), and eventually the machine that owns that name will respond with it's IP address.
+That response will then be flooded back across all the connected machines.

 Previously, we saw `router-3` proxying the request for name resolution for `host-h` out to the networks it was connected to.
-This process is duplicated by every router on our internet.
-Once each router receives a response, it then propogates that response out to every machine on every network it is connected to, including other routers.
+This process is is now being duplicated by every router on our internet.
+Once each router receives a response, they will each then propagate that response out to every machine on every network they are connected to (including other routers).

 The name resolution request flow looks something like this: